hjkoskel/splurts/README.md

 When measuring something with measurement system.
 For each metric there are
 - Range where measured metric is going to be or range where value is significant for specific application
-- Sensor + electronics have range and accuracy
+- Sensor + electronics have range and precision
 - ADC have number of bits (8/10/12/16/32 etc..).
 And input range  0v-2.5v etc..
 - Signal processing system have maybe input range where it is calibrated.